All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Factors That Influence Your Results

 Not everyone gets the same before-and-after outcomes.
-The following factors significantly affect how much weight you will lose:
+The following factors significantly affect how much weight you'll lose:

 • Starting weight: Patients with higher starting BMIs tend to lose more total pounds, though the percentage of body weight lost is relatively consistent across BMI categories.